m1hu666/pre-data/README.md

 # PrimeVul Êı¾İ¼¯¹¹½¨¹¤¾ß

-±¾²Ö¿âÊµÏÖÁËÂÛÎÄ *"Vulnerability Detection with Code Language Models: How Far Are We?"* ÖĞ PrimeVul Êı¾İ¼¯µÄÍêÕû¹¹½¨Á÷³Ì¡£
+±¾²Ö¿âÊµÏÖÁËÂÛÎÄ *"Vulnerability Detection with Code Language Models: How Far Are We"* ÖĞ PrimeVul Êı¾İ¼¯µÄÍêÕû¹¹½¨Á÷³Ì¡£

-## ? Ä¿Â¼
+##  Ä¿Â¼

 - [¸ÅÊö](#¸ÅÊö)
 - [Êı¾İ¼¯¹¹½¨Á÷³Ì](#Êı¾İ¼¯¹¹½¨Á÷³Ì)